Explore Our Collections

 Beginning in 2021, archivists at the Woodson are implementing practices to address harmful or offensive language included as part of legacy description work.
 To learn more about our mission and action plan for redressing bias in our archives, read Our Commitment to Immediate and Long-Term Action.

-This is a work in progress; however, if you encounter harmful language in our finding aids or catalogs, please contact us with details about the item at firstname.lastname@example.org for expeditious action.
+This is a work in progress; however, if you encounter harmful language in our finding aids or catalogs, please contact us with details about the item at firstname.lastname@example.org or our feedback form for expeditious action.

 Please take a moment to learn about the Reginald Moore Travel Grant for Research in Activism and Social Justice and view our Resources related to Slavery and Racial Injustice at Rice University.